ibuetler/p3s-log-aggregation/Tutorial.md

 * a+: Opens a file for both appending and reading.
 * ab+: Opens a file for both appending and reading in binary mode.

+For further help here is the documentation of reading/writing files in python https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files

+Hint: In the documentation is also explained how to format a string which you will need to delete the + from the ID String

 Now use this knowlegdge to create a new optimizied Forensic Logfile.